Picovoice/eagle/demo/python/README.md

 Replace `${ACCESS_KEY}` with yours obtained from Picovoice Console.

-The `enroll` and `test` commands are used to enroll and test speaker profiles, respectively, and will be discussed in detail in their respective sections.
+The commands `enroll` and `test` are used to create a speaker profile and perform speaker recognition, respectively, and will be discussed in detail in their respective sections.

 To view the optional arguments for the demo, use the `--help` argument.
 This will display a list of available arguments and their descriptions.